asynchronics/st3/README.md

 The Go scheduler and the [Tokio] runtime are examples of high-performance schedulers that rely on fixed-capacity (*bounded*) work-stealing queues to avoid the allocation and synchronization overhead associated with unbounded queues such as the Chase-Lev work-stealing deque (used in particular by [Crossbeam Deque]).
 This is a natural design choice for schedulers that use a global injector queue as the latter often can, at nearly no extra cost, buffer the overflow should a local queue become full.

-The Go and Tokio schedulers use FIFO local queues to ensure fairness.
-For schedulers that do not require fairness, however, LIFO queues can provide better performance since dequeued tasks are more likely to have their associated data still available in the CPU cache[^1].
-Moreover, contention between workers and stealers is reduced since items are popped and stolen from opposite ends.
+For such applications, `St3` provides high-performance, fixed-size, lock-free FIFO and LIFO work-stealing queues.

-For such use-cases, *St³* constitutes a faster, fixed-size alternative to the Chase-Lev deque with even slightly better performance than the Tokio work-stealing queue.
+The FIFO queue is mostly based on the Tokio queue, but provides a somewhat more convenient and more flexible API.
+The LIFO queue is a novel design with the same API and performance profile as its FIFO counterpart and can be considered a faster, fixed-size alternative to the Chase-Lev deque.

-[^1]: Go and Tokio actually both use a single-task LIFO slot that bypasses the
+In theory, the LIFO variant can be expected to perform better in pure data-parallelism applications due to lower cache misses and lower contention between workers and stealers (items being popped and stolen from opposite ends).
-    FIFO queue for this very reason.
+The FIFO variant may prove in turn preferable for applications such as message-passing executors where processing the most recently queued items is not necessarily the optimal strategy.

 [Tokio]: https://github.com/tokio-rs/tokio
 [Crossbeam Deque]: https://github.com/crossbeam-rs/crossbeam/tree/master/crossbeam-deque